GiampaoloGabba/EverTask/README.md

 ## Overview

-EverTask is a .NET library for executing background tasks in .NET applications.
-It is designed to be simple and focuses on task persistence, ensuring that pending tasks resume upon application restart.
+EverTask is a .NET library for executing background tasks (fire and forget, scheduled and recurring).
+It is designed to be simple and focuses on task persistence, monitoring and resilience.
+Advanced scenarios like custom resilience policies, task cancellations, continuations and rescheduling are also supported!

 > 💡**Note:** We're currently enhancing our documentation and examples.
 Stay tuned for a range of new, practical usage scenarios and detailed guides!